pH-7/eu-vat-validator/README.md

 A simple and clean PHP class that validates EU VAT numbers against the central ec.europa.eu database (using the official europa API).

+## The Problem

+Validate VAT numbers might be difficult and if you use a validation pattern to check if the format is valid, you are never sure if the VAT registration number is still valid.

+## The Solution

+This [PHP VAT validator library](https://github.com/pH-7/eu-vat-validator) uses real-time data feeds from individual EU member states' VAT systems so you are sure of the validity of the number and avoid fraud with expired or wrong VAT numbers.

+For example, this kind of validation can be very useful on online payment forms.

 ## Composer Installation

 * Be sure PHP 7.0 or higher is installed